googlecodelabs/cloud-nebulous-serverless/README.md

 ![repository files](https://user-images.githubusercontent.com/1102504/119735453-2f3af500-be31-11eb-9115-3fdeb22ec31c.png)

 > NOTES:
->- `*` &mdash; `requirements.txt` is used for local and App Engine (2.x) package installations and not required in the deployments themselves unlike all the others
+>- * &mdash; `requirements.txt` is used for local and App Engine (2.x) package installations and not required in deployments themselves unlike all others
 >- `main.py` and `templates/index.html` comprise the entire application and are always required
->- `noxfile.py` and `test_translate.py` are for testing only; see the [Testing section](#testing) below
+>- `noxfile.py` and `test_translate.py` are for testing only; see [Testing section](#testing) below
->- All `.*ignore` and `.git*` files/folders are administrative and not listed in the table above nor described as in the deployments listed below.
+>- All `.*ignore` and `.git*` files/folders are administrative and not listed in table above nor deployments below
+>- Files applicable only to a specific language version are annotated above

 Below are the required settings and instructions for all documented deployments.
-The "**TL:DR;**" section at the top of each configuration summarizes the key files (shown above) while the table beneath spells out the details.
+The "**TL:DR;**" section at the top of each configuration summarizes the key files (see above) while the table beneath spells out the details.
 No administrative files are listed.

 ## **Local Flask server (Python 2)**